Daniel Gawthrop (writer)

 Daniel Gawthrop (born 1963 in Nanaimo, British Columbia) is a Canadian writer and editor.
-He is the author of six books, most recently a novel, Double Karma, published in 2023.
-He is best known for The Trial of Pope Benedict and The Rice Queen Diaries.
+He is the author of seven books, including Cutting Edge: Hockey as Queer Culture.
+He is best known for The Trial of Pope Benedict and The Rice Queen Diaries, and also published a novel, Double Karma, in 2023.
 As a journalist, he was the original publisher and editor of Xtra!
-West in Vancouver, and has also contributed to publications including the Vancouver Sun, The Economist, The Georgia Straight, Quill & Quire, Canadian Forum and The Tyee.
-He now works as a communications representative for the Canadian Union of Public Employees. and is an occasional contributor to British Columbia Review.
+West in Vancouver, and has also contributed to publications including the Vancouver Sun, The Economist, The Georgia Straight, Quill & Quire, Canadian Forum, and The Tyee.
+From 2004 until 2024 he worked as a communications representative for the Canadian Union of Public Employees, and is an occasional contributor to British Columbia Review.

 Background

 He was educated at the University of Victoria (BA 1987), the University of King's College (BJ 1988), and Royal Roads University (MA 2009).
 During the 1990s, he worked as a journalist for various publications in British Columbia.
 In 1990, he was part of a gay writers group in the Vancouver area, which included Stan Persky, George Stanley and Scott Watson, that launched the literary magazine Sodomite Invasion Review.
 He was named as the first publisher and editor of Xtra!
 West in 1993.

 During the 1994 NHL playoffs he attracted national attention when articles he had published in both Xtra!
 West and the Vancouver Sun, about the sex appeal of Vancouver Canucks hockey player Pavel Bure, drew commentary on Hockey Night in Canada from Don Cherry.

 He is an active member of the Writers' Union of Canada.